Estimating the potential for shared autonomous scooters: Results

 \subsection{Scaling of utilization with demand}

 Our main analysis was carried out using data from a bikeshare operator as an estimate of the demand for short trips, but is in itself limited by the usage patterns and market share of the operator.
 To overcome this limitation, we performed an additional analysis in which we sampled trips made by bus passengers in Toa Payoh, a dense residential neighborhood of Singapore (see map of study area in Fig.~\ref{toapayoh} in the Supplementary Material).
+This analysis allows us to answer the question ``If there were twice as many trips to serve, do we need twice as many vehicles, or is there an econmies of scale effect that allows more efficient operations as demand grows?''.

-We display results in Fig.~\ref{bustrips} as average daily vehicle utilization as a function of the number of daily trips.
-We see that initially there is a strong dependence between these.
-However, as the number of daily trips grows, vehicle utilization seems to saturate: above 5,000 trips per day, there are only marginal benefits of more trips.
+More specifically, we characterize the dependence of average vehicle utilization in an ideal fleet on the total demand by creating random trips based on the bus data and varying the $n_t$ number of daily trips.
+For each $n_t$ value, we repeat our estimate of fleet size in the oracle and online models and calculate the average number of trips served by a vehicle in the fleet.
+In Fig.~\ref{bustrips}, we display this measure as a function of the number of daily trips, $n_t$.
+We see that initially there is a strong dependence between these, showing that serving a higher demand is possible in a more efficient way.
+Essentially, as the trips become more dense, there are more connection opportunities for the vehicles.
+However, we see there is a limit: above 5,000 trips per day, vehicle utilization seems to saturate and there are only marginal benefits of more demand.
 In Fig.~\ref{toapayoh} in the Supplementary Material, we show that below this saturation, average utilization of vehicles can be well modeled to grow logarithmically with the number of daily trips.
-Comparing these results with our results for the bikeshare data shown in Fig.~\ref{fleet_res}, we see that there is a moderate room for improvement if higher usage rates are achieved; e.g.~in our ``best case'' scenario (with $v_R = 10\,\mathrm{km} / \mathrm{h}$), the average utilization of vehicles can be increased from between 20 to~25 to slightly above 30 trips per day.
+Comparing to the results for the bikeshare data (in Fig.~\ref{fleet_res}), we see that there is a moderate room for further improvement if higher usage rates are achieved.